 Therefore.
 Various resolutions to the conflict should be considered, weighing the pros and cons of each.
 One can be more objective when considering several options, rather than just one.
 I prefer to work with a combination of models (although uncomfortable with the extremes listed).
-With the chance of erring in developing an earth history model, I prefer caution-biblical certainty and scientific uncertainty, over scientific certainty and biblical uncertainty.
+With the chance of erring in developing an earth history model, I prefer caution-biblical certainty over scientific certainty.
 Some corroboration for belief from the physical world should be expected, but it is unlikely to be overwhelming, considering the difficulty of analyzing God's activity scientifically.

 Any of the models have significant problems.
-There is a lot we don't know about time that will never be known until heaven.
+There is a lot we don't know about time that will not be understood until heaven.
 There is a need for continued study and the willingness to change one's opinion as necessary.
-However, for me there is one non-negotiable point: any origins model that misrepresents God's character is totally unacceptable.
+However, for me there are two non-negotiable point: any origins model that misrepresents God's character or that puts man's reason above God's revelation is totally unacceptable.